-Already on the foodie radar for its memorable pop-up events, presided over by its four founding partners; Alia, Nada, Chef Maha and Chef Yomna, Lokali has now thrown open its doors in Maadi.
+Already on the foodie radar for its memorable pop-up events, presided over by its four founding partners; Alia, Nada, Chef Maha and Chef Yomna, Lokali offers vegan and vegetarian friendly food in Maadi.
 Catching it only a few days after its launch, we dropped in for a late lunch.

 Signatures Dishes & Dishes Sampled

-At present the menu is mainly about breakfast items, salads, pizza, sandwiches and burgers, with appetizers, pasta and other main dishes coming soon.
+The menu is mainly about breakfast items, salads, pizza, sandwiches and burgers, with appetizers, vegan pasta and other main dishes coming soon.
 The scrambled eggs and omelet dishes are already scoring good reviews, it should be noted.
 True to Lokali’s ethos, locally sourced, chemical-free ingredients are used in all dishes, and products, including bread, mayo and condiments are made in-house.
 The focus is on recapturing traditional flavors and produce, with a contemporary twist.
 Vegans and vegetarians are also well catered for.

 Reaching Lokali an hour before closing time, we opted to share a salad to start, with a sandwich and burger to follow.
 We had just started sipping on our Aswan Hibiscus Iced Tea, (with bio-degradable straws, we were delighted to note) when our Mixed Greens & Strawberry Salad, complete with a selected addition of sous-vide duck breast arrived.
 It was easily large enough to share, and we loved the play of flavors between the sharp sweetness of the strawberry, the garlic confit and the creamy tang of goat cheese.
 The honey and cilantro vinaigrette was a perfect match; we would come back again for that alone.